Medically Reviewed

 Vyvanse Addiction Treatment

-Although there are currently no FDA-approved medications that specifically manage stimulant withdrawal or treat stimulant use disorder, medically supervised detox, either on an inpatient our outpatient basis, and professional substance use disorder treatment can be helpful in promoting recovery.2
+Although there are currently no FDA-approved medications that specifically manage stimulant withdrawal or treat stimulant use disorder, professional substance use disorder treatment can be helpful in promoting recovery.2

 People who suddenly cut down their dose or abruptly stop using stimulants, especially after prolonged or high doses, can develop uncomfortable withdrawal symptoms, such as:1